rchrdwllm/dotfiles/README.md

 -   Apps will open in their respective workspaces
     -   Workspace 1: Terminal
     -   Workspace 2: VS Code
-    -   Workspace 3: Firefox
+    -   Workspace 3: Microsoft Edge and Firefox
     -   Workspace 4: Files (Thunar and ranger)
     -   Workspace 5: No apps yet but reserved for office and productivity apps
     -   Workspace 6: Social media such as Discord and Telegram
-    -   Workspace 7: Spotify and `cava` (music visualizer)
+    -   Workspace 7: Spotify, Cider and `cava` (music visualizer)
 -   Toggle full screen: `Super + F`
 -   Launcher: `Super + D`
 -   Power menu: `Super + X`